Frequently Asked Questions

 How long does it take for packages to arrive?

-Most shipments arrive 1-3 business days after ship date.
-Since meats are shipped frozen, we ship only on Mondays, Tuesdays, or Wednesdays to ensure that packages do not sit over the weekends.
+Most shipments arrive 1-3 business days after the ship date.
+Since meats are shipped frozen, we ship only on Mondays and Tuesdays to ensure that packages do not sit over the weekends.

 Is there a minimal order requirement?